Bodily Injury Liability Insurance

 - Lost wages: If the injuries you cause to another person while behind the wheel result in someone not being able to work, your bodily injury coverage could help cover wages lost.

-- Funeral costs: If you cause an accident that results in fatalities, bodily injury liability can help pay.
+- Funeral costs: If you cause an accident that results in fatalities, bodily injury liability can help cover funeral expenses.

 What are the bodily injury liability limits in each state?